 Cross-Cultural Experience

 In the classroom, you’ll learn the theory of culture.
-In the required cross-cultural experience (CCE) immersion, you’ll live it.
-Carroll offers a variety of opportunities allowing you to immerse yourself in another culture.
-Whether you travel near or far, you’ll learn to see the world through someone else’s eyes and build understanding for people, places and ideas that are different from your own.
-Carroll is one of the few schools in the United States to require a credit-bearing, off-campus experience associated with its general education requirements.
+Carroll offers a variety of ways to learn about other cultures.
+Whether you travel abroad or domestically, or stay right on campus, you’ll learn to see the world through someone else’s eyes and build understanding for people, places and ideas that are different from your own.
+The CCE course is built into the general education requirements so you receive credit for studying another culture.

 Add Value to your education